Optimal No-regret Learning in Repeated First-price Auctions: Introduction

-Needless to say, the rich literature on auctions theory has studied several related aspects of the problem.
+Needless to say, the rich literature on auctions theory has studied related aspects of the problem.
 Broadly speaking, there are two major approaches that provide insights into bidding strategies in auctions.
-The first (and also the more traditional) approach takes a game-theoretic view of auctions assuming a Bayesian setup where the bidders have perfect or partial knowledge of each other's private valuations modeled as probability distributions.
+The first (and also the more traditional) approach takes a game-theoretic view by assuming a Bayesian setup, where the bidders have perfect or partial knowledge of each other's private valuations modeled as probability distributions.
 Proceeding from this standpoint, the pure or mixed (Nash) equilibria that model rational and optimal outcomes of the auction can be derived \cite{wilson1969communications,myerson1981optimal,riley1981optimal}.
-Despite the elegance offered by this approach, an important shortcoming of this game-theoretic framework is that the participating bidders often do not have an accurate modeling of one's own value distributions.
+Despite its elegance, an important shortcoming of this game-theoretic framework is that the participating bidders often do not have an accurate modeling of one's own value distributions.
 Consequently, these value distributions are even more unlikely to be known to other bidders or the seller in practice \cite{wilson1985game}.

-Motivated to mitigate this drawback, the second (and much more recent) approach is based on online learning in repeated auctions, where the participants can learn their own or others' value distributions during a given time horizon.
-Under this framework, a flourshing line of literature has been devoted to the second-price auction, mostly from the seller's perspective who aims for an optimal reserve price \cite{medina2014learning,cesa2014regret,roughgarden2019minimizing,zhao2020online}.
+To mitigate this drawback, the second (and more recent) approach is based on online learning in repeated auctions, where the participants can learn their own or others' value distributions over time.
+Under this framework, a flourshing line of literature studies the second-price auction, mostly from the seller's perspective who aims for an optimal reserve price \cite{medina2014learning,cesa2014regret,roughgarden2019minimizing,zhao2020online}.
 There are also a few papers that take the bidder's perspective in the second-price auction \cite{mcafee2011design,weed2016online}, where the bidder does not have a perfect knowledge of her own valuations.